Looking for things to do when spending a weekend in Budapest?

 We savoured a rich Yemen style chicken soup, spicy sweet potato wedges with green pesto tahini and a freshly cooked Shakshuka, and were positively surprised by the delicious and characteristic flavours.

-Although Mazel Tov isn’t the traditional ruin bar you’ll expect in Budapest, it still houses the spirited atmosphere, and if you want to be sure of a table, we genuinely advise making a reservation in advance.
+Although Mazel Tov isn’t the traditional ruin bar you’ll expect in Budapest, it still houses a spirited atmosphere, and if you want to be sure of a table, we genuinely advise making a reservation in advance.

 Where | Mazel Tov Budapest